-The Social Skills Guidebook is an overview of social skills and social dynamics.
+The Social Skills Guidebook (2016) is a guide for teaching social skills and general social dynamics.

-Chris MacLeod, the autohr, does a wonderful job in covering much ground when it comes to the basics of socialization while also delivering deep value and insights that everyone can learn from.
+Chris MacLeod, the author, covers the basics of socialization while also delivering deep value and insights that everyone can learn from.

 I couldn’t agree more with Chris MacLeod when says that the most charismatic people are not using any special techniques, but they are executing the basics better than most.

 The Social Skills Guidebook is more aimed towards beginners, very shy or somewhat socially awkward.